scylladb/scylla-bench/README.md

 ### Modes

-scylla-bench can operate in severeal modes (flag `-mode`) which basically determine what kind of requests are sent to the server.
+scylla-bench can operate in several modes (flag `-mode`) which basically determine what kind of requests are sent to the server.
 Some of the modes allow additional, further configuration.

 #### Write mode (`-mode write`)